ravigithub19/course-portal/README.md

 ## About
 > Created an online course portal website for Desktop View

-Frontend :
+>Frontend :
-1. Home Page with Header, Footer, Main Register section where it will take to a registration page on clicking , 3 smaller sections (side by side) - courses (it will take to courses page on clicking), about us, contact info.
+>1.
+Home Page with Header, Footer, Main Register section where it will take to a registration page on clicking , 3 smaller sections (side by side) - courses (it will take to >courses page on clicking), about us, contact info.
-2. Clicking on courses will take to the courses page.
+>2.
+Clicking on courses will take to the courses page.
 I have mentioned 5 courses listed - with title, and a bit of description about the course.
-Two buttons alongside with option to Register for a course, which takes the user to register page with course title pre-populated.
+Two buttons alongside with option >to Register for a course, which takes the user to register page with course title pre-populated.
-3. Register page - form with Name, Email id, course title (a drop-down list to select from 5 courses available)
+>3.
+Register page - form with Name, Email id, course title (a drop-down list to select from 5 courses available)

 ## Screenshots
 ![Example screenshot](img/01.png)<br>